ettanin/Meteobridge-MB-SMART/README.md

 # This GITHUB repository is for Meteobridge-Weather34-Smart Version *NO MYSQL KNOWLEDGE REQUIRED
-(Beta Testing Ended 4th Master Version Released August 6th 2019) (significant update fixes metrics switching where problem was noticed on some servers particularly one and one hosted servers)
+(4th Master Version Released August 6th 2019)
+(significant update fixes metrics switching where problem was noticed on some servers particularly one and one hosted servers)

 # Live Demo